sotch-pr35mac/montyhall/README.md

 Now you will want to install the node modules.
 To do this run the following command: `npm install`.

 #### Step 3
 Run the program!
 You can run the program using the command `node index.js`.
-By default, the program runs the Monty Hall Game 1,000,000 times.
+By default, the program runs the Monty Hall Game 1,000,000 times and with 3 doors.
 This can be changed by editing `index.js`.
 The variable `numberOfTurns` is the counter for how many times the game gets played.
 You can change it to whatever you want.
 It is declared on Line 11 of `index.js`.
 To edit the amount of doors that is played with each game, you can edit the variable `numberOfDoors` on Line 14 of `index.js`.